 “Why don’t we just call it rough draft?
 It’s too complicated!
 We don’t need that…,” you might say.
 We live in a reality that values final results over processes.
 This world view where satisfying desires is more important than the process of satisfying that desire has taken us to where we are now.
 If we value the process more than the end result, we will find gratification when delaying desires.

 Let’s translate how valuing the process more than the end result look like in the arts.
-Imagine we go to an art galley and instead of seeing only finished artworks, we would see a space where an unfinished artwork has been placed.
+Imagine we go to an art gallery and instead of seeing only finished artworks, we would see a space where an unfinished artwork has been placed.
 Intrigued, you come back the next day.
 The artwork has changed.
-It is closer to completion, so you ask to the gallery manager,” Why is the artwork changing?”
-The manager answers,” The artist comes everyday and works on this piece until the exhibition ends.
+It is closer to completion, so you ask the gallery manager,” Why is the artwork changing?”
+The manager answers,” The artist comes every day and works on this piece until the exhibition ends.
 You can write a comment on this paper and leave it in this box.
 Your input could affect the picture’s end result.
 In this gallery, we value the process of making artwork more than the end result.”
 Can you imagine how this would translate to other types of processes?

 That said, how can we have live pieces of writing?
 Well, the internet makes it really is to do this.
-An exploratory form is a way to say,” This is a a rough draft meant to be shared.
+An exploratory form is a way to say,” This is a rough draft meant to be shared.
 Let me know if you would like to suggest a change.
 I welcome constructive criticism only because I am in an editing phase.”
-If you write an exploratory, you are trying to find a safe space for your writing to flourish where people contribute for the better trusting on their good will and your discerning judgement.
+If you write an exploratory, you are trying to find a safe space for your writing to flourish where people contribute for the better trusting on their good will and your discerning judgment.